WendongZh/continual_visual_control/README.md

 CUDA_VISIBLE_DEVICES=7 python dreamer.py --configs defaults metaworld
 ```
 You should also mannually modifiy the gpu id in the MetaWorld class in the wrappers.py file (line 336 and 350) to assign the gpu for rendering.

+## Appreciation
+The codes refer to the implemention of [dreamer-torch](https://github.com/jsikyoon/dreamer-torch).
+Thanks for the authors！